 What are tree nuts?

-The term tree nut is commonly used to mean nuts including:
+The term tree nut is used to mean nuts including:

 These are different from peanuts (known as groundnuts) because tree nuts come from a different plant family.
-People who are allergic to peanuts are not necessarily allergic to tree nuts, but people who are allergic to one tree nut have a tendency to be allergic to other tree nuts.
+People who are allergic to peanuts are not always allergic to tree nuts.
+People who are allergic to one tree nut are often allergic to other tree nuts.
 (Pine nuts are seeds.
-Coconuts are not tree nuts and are rarely a cause of allergic reactions.)
+Coconuts are not tree nuts)

 What is tree nut allergy?